erandiganepola/wso2-cloud-flutter-demo/README.md

 When developing mobile applications, technology stack, security and usability are the main concerns.
 The “write once, run anywhere” approach that comes with cross platform  applications allows developers to utilize a single code on multiple platforms, which greatly reduces costs and shortens the development time , unlike native apps.

 When invoking APIs securely, shipping credentials/access tokens (ex: client-secrets) with the application is not recommended because they can be easily exposed.
 The proposed approach is using [authorization code grant type](https://is.docs.wso2.com/en/latest/learn/authorization-code-grant/) which authenticates with an authorization server using a combination of client-id and authorization code.
 But then again authorization code can be intercepted.
-Therefore the recommended way for mobile applications is [authorization code grant with proof key for code exchange](https://is.docs.wso2.com/en/5.9.0/learn/try-authorization-code-grant/).
-Refer the [spec](https://tools.ietf.org/html/rfc7636) for PKCE for public clients.
+Therefore the recommended way for mobile applications is ['authorization code grant with proof key for code exchange'](https://is.docs.wso2.com/en/5.9.0/learn/try-authorization-code-grant/).
+Refer the [RFC-7636 spec](https://tools.ietf.org/html/rfc7636) on Proof Key for Code Exchange (PKCE) by OAuth Public Clients for more details.

-In this project, we have written a [Flutter](https://flutter.dev/) mobile application which securely invokes an API through WSO2 API Cloud using authorization code grant type with PKCE .
+In this project, we have written a [Flutter](https://flutter.dev/) mobile application which securely invokes an API through [WSO2 API Cloud](https://wso2.com/api-management/cloud/) using authorization code grant with PKCE .

 ## Problem

 We need to write a novel cross platform (iOS/Android) mobile application which uses single sign on (SSO) and securely invokes an existing API to reach a wider audience while providing them ease of access.
-Implementing recommended security standards like authorization code with PKCE ourselves is time consuming.
+Implementing recommended security standards like authorization code grant with PKCE ourselves is time consuming.

 ## Solution

 - ### Choosing recommended security standards
-When developing SSO mobile applications securely, authorization code grant with PKCE flow is recommended to mitigate the effects of authorization code interception attacks.
+As discussed in the introduction, when developing SSO mobile applications securely, authorization code grant with PKCE flow is recommended to mitigate the effects of authorization code interception attacks.
 Therefore PKCE will make authorization flow more secure by providing a way to generate a code-verifier and code challenge that are used when requesting the access token so that an attacker who intercepts the authorization code can’t make use of the stolen authorization-code.

 - ### Choosing a cross platform mobile application framework [Flutter](https://flutter.dev/) and [React Native](https://reactnative.dev) frameworks are the leading contenders while React Native is more matured and Flutter is better in performance with more support for native components.
 Experts have predicted that Flutter will be the future of mobile application development.
 Furthermore Flutter has an 'AppAuth' library named ['flutter_appauth'](https://pub.dev/packages/flutter_appauth) which handles the 'authorization code with PKCE' flow.
 Considering those reasons and after comparing both frameworks, we decided to use Flutter to develop this mobile application.